Basketball Defense - the "Circle" DefenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Diagram R shows another tactic that our strongside scrambler can use.
 When the ball is in the corner, X1 can deny the pass back to the wing.
 Or, X1 might "hide in the weeds" and look to intercept either the corner-to-wing pass, or the wing-to-point pass.
 If the ball is reversed to the left side, X2 would have similar options of trapping, denying, and intercepting on that side of the floor.

-Circle "Mad Dog"You can just call it "Mad" as we already know we are in "Circle".
+Circle "Mad Dog"You can call it "Mad" as we already are in "Circle".
 With Mad Dog, everyone has the option of trapping, denying, and intercepting except the weakside low defender, who must protect the basket.
 Diagram S shows the pass from the wing to the corner.
 X5 sprints out as usual, but instead of dropping inside, X4 also sprints to the corner and traps with X5.
-X3 protects the basket inside, and X1 would deny the pass back to the wing.
+X3 protects the basket inside, and X1 denies the pass back to the wing.
 This could also happen on the left side of the floor (diagram T) and here the weakside low defender protecting the basket is X4.

 Circle vs a two-guard setRunning Circle against a two-guard front with a high post is the same as above, but our two guard defenders must work really hard and pay close attention to keeping the ball out of the high post.
 Diagrams U and V show how this is done.